rei/rei-cedar-docs/docs/components/buttons/README.md

 ### Modifiers

-Following variants are available to the `cdr-button` modifier attribute:
+The following variants are available to the `cdr-button` modifier attribute:

 | Value | Description            |
 |:------|:-----------------------|